rowanblaik/plant-search-bookmarklets/README.md

 ### Credits

-These bookmarklets were inspired by Kew's ePIC [browser button](http://epic.kew.org/tbutton.htm), using update JavaScript
+These bookmarklets were inspired by Kew's ePIC [browser button](http://epic.kew.org/tbutton.htm), using updated JavaScript